 - Unhealthy eating habits

 All of these risk factors get more effective with age starting at the age of 45 for men and 55 for women.

 The first step to treat any of the diseases involves its effective diagnosis.
-Here in the case of the coronary heart disease, there are many modern tools and devices available that proves helpful.
+Here in the case of coronary heart disease, there are many modern tools and devices available that prove helpful.
 It includes

 It is the procedure that monitors the electric signals in your heart to determine the abnormality of its effective operation.
 It is more of a common one.